MoonModules/WLED-Docs/docs/soundreactive/Line-Input.md

 ![image](https://github.com/MoonModules/WLED-Docs/assets/5659019/a97d0ecc-a024-42c2-99f3-aef11c17ec35)

 Curently the Puca DSP on-board microphones may leak some sound in **extremely** loud environments, but the line-in will overpower this signal when presented.
 This has been minimized with settings.
+It technically shouldn't be using any mic signal, but there may be a small voltage leak in the analog signal path.

 Line-in should be internally routed to line-out, allowing this board to be used in the middle of a line-level signal path.